GiulioRossetti/cdlib/docs/index.rst

 The library provides a standardized input/output for several existing Community Discovery algorithms.
 The implementations of all CD algorithms are inherited from existing projects, each one of them acknowledged in the dedicated method reference page.

+If you would like to test ``CDlib`` functionalities without installing it on your machine consider using the preconfigured Jupyter Hub instances offered by the H2020 `SoBigData++`_ research project.

 ================ =================== ==================  ==========  ===============
    **Date**      **Python Versions**   **Main Author**   **GitHub**      **pypl**
 |date|                 3.7-3.8       `Giulio Rossetti`_  `Source`_   `Distribution`_